 "If you're a little more fashion-y, try James Perse, who makes a really great jersey crewneck tee." –Will Welch

 Much like with socks (more on that in a minute), a casual belt can show a little personality.
-"This is a great place to add a pop of color: green, blue, or red," Urbinati says.
+"This is a great place to add a pop of colour: green, blue, or red," Urbinati says.
 Or if you're feeling like really showing some summertime flair, Welch allows that a ribbon belt with a ring buckle is a good option for seersucker pants, Bermuda shorts, or khakis.
 "It's a preppy staple, but you don't have to look like your mother is a Tom-Collins-addicted bottle-blond named Miffy who summers on the Cape," he says.
 "It'll also look cool in Arizona, or Louisiana, or St. Paul."
 For a dressy option, Ricker recommends a leather belt from Hermes.
 "It's a little more expensive," she says.
 "But it's also reversible, so you're getting two belts for the price of one."

-"A black leather belt with silver hardware and chocolate leather belt with antique gold hardware are no brainers." –Estee Stanley
+?"A black leather belt with silver hardware and chocolate leather belt with antique gold hardware are no brainers." –Estee Stanley

 When it comes to ties, our experts agree: it should graze the top of the pants.
 Width, on the other hand, is up for debate.
 Urbinati says the width of the tie should be in proportion to the lapel of the suit jacket.
 Ricker thinks it's more about the guy's build, meaning broader men do better in wider ties, slimmer men in skinny ties.
 Welch and Stanley both think a tie that's 2 ½-inches at its widest is ideal.

 As for brands, Urbinati likes Rag & Bone, Band of Outsiders, Burberry, J. Lindeberg, and Gentry.
 If you're on the hunt for something a little more obscure but equally awesome, Welch suggests Alexander Olch ties.